Long Weekend Driving Tips

 5. Don’t drive sleepy

-Keep your cool: If you’re feeling tired or restless, make a pit stop.
+If you’re feeling tired or restless, make a pit stop.
 Take a bathroom break, fill-up on snacks or take a walk around to get your body moving and your blood pumping.
 On long drives, a quick refresher goes a long way.
+Learn more about the effects of driving drowsy.

 Pro-tip: Take a break from driving when you notice these common signs of fatigue: